-Printmaking at RISD supports the creative development of artists dedicated to visual exploration and expression using intaglio, lithography, screenprint, relief and related photo-processes.
-Both undergraduate and graduate majors explore a focused personal direction through the mastery of traditional and contemporary techniques, including digital and alternative print methods.
+Printmaking at RISD supports your creative development as you engage in visual expression via intaglio, lithography, screenprint, relief and related photo-processes.
+Both undergraduate and graduate majors work toward a focused personal direction by mastering traditional and contemporary techniques, including digital and alternative print methods.

 In the studio

-Printmaking majors work in Benson Hall, a well-equipped facility with state-of-the-art equipment and separate floors allocated to lithography, intaglio and screenprint studios.
+In Printmaking you work in a well-equipped facility with state-of-the-art equipment for lithography, intaglio and screenprinting.
 Visits to the RISD Museum along with off-campus museums, galleries and symposia underscore the rich historical context of contemporary printmaking.

-After RISD, Printmaking majors go in many different directions, often pursuing interests they’ve defined through multidisciplinary exploration as students.
-Many alumni go on to become practicing fine artists who exhibit their work all over the world.
-Others run galleries, curate shows, write art criticism, teach, launch small startups and make an impact on the contemporary art world in a wide variety of other ways.
+After RISD, Printmaking majors go in many different directions, often pursuing interests they’ve defined as students.
+Many alumni become practicing fine artists who exhibit their work all over the world.
+Others make an impact on the art world by running galleries, curating shows, writing art criticism, teaching, launching small startups and more.

 Grads and undergrads in a fall elective use printmaking techniques to create conceptual installations.

 Andrew Raftery’s ceramics and wallpaper energize the laborious art of engraving to explore contemporary life.

 Daniel Heyman’s new Wintersession global studies course introduces students to contemporary artists using ancient techniques in the Netherlands and Germany.